h4writer/droneshowcreator/docs/discription_start_page.rst

 3.3.7 Clip and scene cubes

  *A clip is a block that you place on the sequence track via the pen or star tool and contains x number of drones in a formation that are bound to a certain time duration.
 You cannot edit a newly placed clip directly with "edit figure", it must first be converted (via right mouse button) to a raw file (convert into raw).
 Other options such as edit actions, take a snapshot or delete are available via the right mouse button without converting the clip to raw.
-A layout of several clips can be saved as a scene.
-You can re-import this collection at any time in a new format or new scene.
-A main scene can therefore consist of different scenes which in turn consist of other scenes.
-For more info see below under "scenelist".*
+A collection of different clips on the timeline can be saved as a scene.
+For more information see below at scene list.*

 3.4 Scene list
 ---------------

+*A collection of different clips on a timeline that is saved as a separate block is called a scene.
+At "scene list" all created scenes are listed.*

 3.4.1 Main

- Tekst
+ *When starting a new layout (= new document), the program will always automatically place a "main scene" in the "scene list".
+This is a blank scene in which the clips are automatically placed.
+The main scene can always be copied, exported or deleted.
+Use the right mouse button for this.
+The intention of the main scene, however, is that all other scenes come together here and serve as the main scene.
+It is best to create a new scene at the start of your edit, give it a name, place your clips in it and then import them into the "main scene".
+A scene containing clips can therefore be imported into another scene where it can be combined with other clips and scenes ... so these can be used interchangeably.*

 3.4.2 New

- Tekst

-3.4.3 Right mouse botton

- Tekst
+ *To create a new scene => select the new scene from the list => go to properties to change the name.
+At "used drones" you can see how many drones are present in your scene.
+Note this number can be divided over several clips.*

 3.5 Movie preview
 ------------------